Fully Trusted Casinos

 Let's start with the most delicious thing – high-profile revelations.
 Stories when streamers made mistakes on broadcasts and demonstrated the use of fake money, "candy wrappers", have long ceased to be a rarity, a streamer who once launched a demo mode of the game, and his viewers unexpectedly saw a real account balance.
 He, of course, hastened to write off everything as a technical failure, but the aftertaste remained such that you can't wash off even for a million dollars of winnings.

 Another friend, CasinoRobot, also managed to inherit using a test account in the Leo Vegas casino.
-The site administration then had to apologize to the players and revise the rules for streamers.
+The site administration then had to apologise to the players and revise the rules for streamers.
 The third, Prophetting, did not play tricks at all and honestly admitted that he had been playing for "candy wrappers" for a long time and without hesitation.

 But the saddest thing is the tip of the iceberg.
 If even big names like Roshtein or CasinoRobot are caught on fake money, then imagine what is happening in smaller channels, where there is even less control, and even more ambition and greed.